The Colby Experience

 The residential experience at Colby is designed to extend and integrate intellectual inquiry and discourse into the residences and dining halls.
 Students are expected to live in College housing and are required to subscribe to an on-campus board plan.
-Individual residence hall sizes accommodate from 30 to 166 students per building.
+Individual residence hall sizes accommodate 30 to 166 students per building.
 Students from all four class years are housed in each building, with the exception of the Harold and Bibby Alfond Residence Complex, which houses only seniors.
+First-year students are clustered in housing groups within each of the integrated residence halls and are supported by upper-class student hall staff trained to facilitate the first-year transition experience.
 Students have access to a variety of different housing options within the Colby residential system including but not limited to dialogue housing, substance-free, and quiet living.
 Each year a small number of students are permitted to live off campus and are generally assigned by a lottery system with first priority given to seniors.
 More detailed information about residential living at Colby can be found on the Campus Life website.

 The College offers a board plan of 21 meals per week for all resident students.
 Meals are served in three separate on-campus dining halls—in Foss Hall, Dana Hall, and Roberts Building, each with a different menu.
 Students living in the Alfond Residence Complex or off campus who do not subscribe to the full meal plan are entitled to a partial rebate on the comprehensive fee (see Fees and Charges section of the catalogue).